bbchung/clighter8/README.md

 /tmp/clighter8.log.

 ## Gtags feature doesn't work?
-Check if both 'gtags' and 'global' are installed and the execute path is under system PATH.
+Check if both 'gtags' and 'global' are installed and the execute path are under system PATH.

 ## Clang format integration doesn't work?
 Check 'clang-format-3.9' is executable and set g:clang_format_path if need.